Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Background

 \subsection{The Split Operator Approach}

+While classical grid-based representations are hindered by the exponential scaling of the memory required to build and store the states, the number of qubits needed to store and represent the same state on a quantum computer scales only linearly with the dimension of the system.
 The grid-based SO-QFT method is one of the most promising algorithms suitable for implementing Hamiltonian evolution on fault-tolerant quantum devices.
-While classical grid-based representations are hindered by the exponential scaling of the memory required to build and store the states, the number of qubits needed to store and represent the same state on a quantum computer scales only linearly with the dimension of the system.
+Competing grid-based alternatives such as linear combination of unitaries (LCU)~\cite{Zeng2025,Childs2022,Berry2024,An2023} and qubitization~\cite{Berry2021,Mukhop2024,Low2019,vonBurg2021}, achieve asymptotically optimal error scaling, but are typically associated with nontrivial block encodings or quantum signal processing sequences.
+In this regard, SO-QFT offers a more straightforward framework for practical contexts where intuitive and accessible circuit design and moderate resource demands are of primary importance.

-The initial wavepacket is represented as a set of complex numbers at evenly spaced grid points in position space.
-In this case $\psi(\mathbf{Q}s,t=0)$ is the set of complex numbers at points on a five-dimensional rectangular grid in the four normal mode coordinates $\mathbf{Q}$ and the electronic state coordinate $s$.
+The initial wavepacket of this work is the vibrational ground state of the harmonic $S_0$ potential, projected onto the $S_2$ state.
+In the position space, it is represented as a tensor product state on a uniform five-dimensional rectangular grid, consisting of four normal mode coordinates $\mathbf{Q}$ and one electronic state coordinate $s$:

+where each $\psi(Q_k)$ is a Gaussian ground state.
 The SO-FT method simulates Hamiltonian evolution by Trotterizing the Hamiltonian evolution operator into small time increments $dt$ and by performing time evolution of the potential and kinetic operators separately as

 where $V=V_{\text{diag}}+V_\text{c}$ and $\text{FT}^{-1}$ is the inverse Fourier transform.
 The kinetic and potential components are applied in the momentum and position representations respectively, where they are local and diagonal-dominant matrices and thus significantly easier to evaluate.
 Conversion between position space and momentum space representations is effected via forward and inverse Fourier Transforms.
 Since $V$ and $K$ do not commute, this introduces an error, which scales as $\mathcal{O}(dt^{3})$ for the second-order Split Operator approximation shown here \cite{FEIT1982,kosloff1988}.